nakimys2/nakimys2.github.io/_pages/about.md

 while maintaining the ease-of-use of by creating a single package which incorporates python and R interfaces to create C++ bindings for statistical and machine learning module.

-My primary languages are Python and Java, and I am currently expanding my territory by learning C++ and R.
+My primary languages are Python and Java, and I am currently expanding my territory by learning C++ and R. My works can be seen at my github site.